ibm-cloud-docs/account/billing-faq.md

 {: #manual-credit}
 {: faq}

-A manual credit is a credit that you receive from {{site.data.keyword.Bluemix_notm}} as part of a special program, reimbursement from an illegitimate charge, or other reasons unrelated to a promotion.
-Manual credits are issued by {{site.data.keyword.Bluemix_notm}} and no customer action is necessary.
+A manual credit is a credit that you receive from {{site.data.keyword.cloud_notm}} as part of a special program, reimbursement from an illegitimate charge, or other reasons unrelated to a promotion.
+Manual credits are issued by {{site.data.keyword.cloud_notm}} and no customer action is necessary.
 You can view any manual credits that are applied to your account by completing the following steps:
-1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Billing and usage**, and select **Promotions and credits**.
+1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Billing and usage**, and select **Promotions and credits**.
 1. From the **Type** dropdown, select **Manual credit**.

 ## Why did I receive multiple invoices in one month?